-However, assures DiDomenica, any hesitation isn't because they're not doing their job.
+However, DiDomenica says, any hesitation isn’t because they’re not doing their job.
 More often it is because the person answering the phone is unsure if it falls in their area of responsibility.

 Another problem is that some officers, especially those working in areas of high violence, perceive card fraud to be somewhat victimless.
 “Banks and credit card providers usually cover the cost, so it moves back in priority,” says DiDomenica, who rejects this mentality: “It’s a violation of a person’s integrity, and there is a psychological harm.”

-So if your initial contact attempt to file a report tells you that one is unnecessary, persist.
-"Say, 'Look, I'm not expecting you to conduct the investigation -- I just want to clear my name.'
+So if the first law enforcement officer you contact to file a report tells you that one is unnecessary, persist.
+“Say, ‘Look, I’m not expecting you to conduct the investigation — I just want to clear my name.’
 Then ask to speak to a supervisor.
-Calmly," says DiDomenica.
+Calmly,” says DiDomenica.